tarantool/tarantool/doc/sphinx/book/box/box_index.rst

         to the yielded procedure, the data set could have changed significantly.
         Iteration, resumed after a yield point, does not preserve the read view, but continues with the new content of the database.
+        The tutorial :ref:`Indexed pattern search <tutorial-indexed-pattern-search>`
+        shows one way that iterators and yields can be used together.

         Parameters: